Demonstrations – questions and answers

 Anyone who disobeys a police officer’s order to stop or move may be reported for the offence of refusing to obey an official command.
 It is strictly forbidden to hinder the Police from performing its duties.

 Are face coverings allowed at demonstrations?

-Face coverings are prohibited during demonstrations in the event of public disturbances, such as violent incidents and/or damage or if there is a threat thereof.
+Face coverings are prohibited during demonstrations in the event of public disturbances, such as violent incidents and damage to property – or if there is a risk of such disturbances.

-A person who covers their face on religious grounds is not subject to the prohibition, nor are those who have applied to the Swedish Police Authority for permission to cover their face and have had their application approved.
+People who cover their faces on religious grounds are not subject to the prohibition, nor are those who have received permission from the Police in advance to cover their faces.

 Apply for a demonstration permit